rootmos/h/doc/README.in.md

 `open` is forbidden, or more accurately not expressively allowed.)

 But even moderately interesting Lua applications enjoy using `require`.
-So it's not unreasonable to allow Lua to `open` files.
+So it's not unreasonable to allow Lua to `open` files (which fills in the number `2` syscall numbering slot).
 But then Alice changes her `fun.lua` game to include (obfuscated):
 ```lua
 io.open(os.getenv("HOME") .. "/.aws/credentials", "r"):read("*a")
 ```